Skip to main content

 console.log(changes.hasDeletes()); // true

-// Get batch operations for persistence
+// Group and order operations for a persistence adapter

 const batch = changes.toBatchOperations();